mavjav-edu/pcc/chapter_01/README.md

 TRY IT YOURSELF \#1
 -------------------

-The exercises in this chapter are exploratory in nature.
+The exercises in this chapter are exploratory.
 Starting in [Chapter 2](../chapter_02/README.md#ch02), the challenges you’ll solve will be based on what you’ve learned.